CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/02-develop.md

 For the remainder of this section, the contract address will be passed into the execute() and query() functions as `instantiateResponse.contractAddress`.
 If you want to access the same contract instance in the future, it is recommended that you note the contract address down so that the next time you initialize a CosmJS CLI session, you can store the address in a variable (e.g., `const myOldContract = "The contract address you noted down"`) and use that variable instead of `instantiateResponse.contractAddress` as a function parameter to target this particular contract instance without the need of re-instantiating a new one.
 :::

-The `transactionHash` can be carried over to the [Cliffnet Block Explorer](https://block-explorer.cliffnet.cosmwasm.com/) to examine the transaction for the instantiation in detail.
+The `transactionHash` can be carried over to the [Malaga-420 Block Explorer](https://block-explorer.malaga-420.cosmwasm.com/) to examine the transaction for the instantiation in detail.

 The `logs`, among other details, include the attributes we've added to the `instantiate()` function response in the contract code.
 ```rust